naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.3.cloud.virtualiztion.sdn.md

 ###### Data, Control and Management Planes

 A traditional networking device contains two planes.
 The data plane is responsible for forwarding data as quickly as possible.
 To do so, it relies on tables built by the control plane.
-Actions taken by the data plane include the following
+Actions taken by the data plane include the following:
+* Layer 2 and Layer 3 de-encapsulation/encapsulation
+* Addition or removal of an 802.1Q trunking header
+* MAC address table lookup
+* IP routing lookup
+* Data encryption and addition of a new IP header (as in a VPN)
+* Change to the source of destination IP address (as in NAT)
+* Message discard due to a filter (such as an ACL)

+The control plane does all the calculations for populating tables used by the data plane and manages control messages between other networking devices.

+The following are the most common control plane protocols:
+* Routing protocols:- OSPF, EIGRP, RIP, BGP
+* IPv4 ARP
+* IPv6 NDP
+* Switch MAC learning
+* STP

+The management plane is responsible for all functions that are not directly related to controlling the data plane.
+Management protocols include Telnet, SSH, SNMP, Syslog

+#### Controllers